jyidiego/raxcloud_queue_demo/README.md

   3. create a cloudserver
   4. install docker on the server
   5. run a container on docker service
-  6. take a snapshot of the cloud server (demo-consumer-template)
+  6. take a snapshot of the cloud server (consumer-demo-template)
   7. delete the cloud server

 2. Once you've set up the monitoring process, you need to run the producer to get messages on the queue.